 - Inactivity: Lack of regular exercise increases risk.

-- Race and ethnicity: African-Americans and Jews of Eastern European (Ashkenazi) descent face a higher risk.
+- Race and ethnicity: Jews of Eastern European descent (Ashkenazi) and Black people face a higher risk.

 Inherited risk factors

 Colorectal cancer risk is sometimes passed down from parents through inherited genetic changes, or mutations, called hereditary cancer syndromes.
 Inheriting a genetic change does not automatically mean you will develop cancer, however.
 OHSU offers expert genetic testing and counseling to help you identify and manage risk.

 Hereditary cancer syndromes that increase the risk of colorectal cancer include: